Kristina01111000/WordPressTheme/README.md

 	-> add icon -> S should be done with it soon, add it to header and back of title on title page -> add join now sections throughout page (3 or 4) not after every section -> make one good join here block to copy/paste
-	-> make separate pages for yoga, nutrition etc -> to have community chats on -> make join here section look good
+	-> make separate pages for yoga, nutrition personal growth -> to have community chats on
+	-> make join here section look good